shivaCode-2/linuxContainer/README.md

 Both options let you adapt the container to your workflows—either by extending the provided CI setup or integrating the image into your own processes.

+## Prerequisites

+- Docker Engine (version 20.10+)
+- At least 8 GB RAM and 4 CPU cores available
+- Internet connection for downloading the container image
+- Git